Sprawling storm sparks severe thunderstorms, tornado warnings, blizzards and feet of snow

 - Severe storms: Nearly 13 million in the mid-Atlantic are under a Level 4 of 5 severe weather threat, with nearly 25 million more under a Level 2 or 3 of 5 risk from Florida through New York.
 Some twisters that spin up could be strong and long-lived, capable of causing EF-2 damage or greater.

-- Heavy snow: Parts of the Northern Plains received 1 to 2 feet of snow on Sunday.
-Nearly 11 million across the Midwest and Great Lakes are under blizzard warnings Monday and nearly 20 million more are under winter weather alerts from the Great Lakes to New England.
+- Heavy snow: Parts of the Upper Midwest and northern Great Lakes received 1 to 2 feet of snow on Sunday.
+Nearly 11 million people across the Midwest and Great Lakes are under blizzard warnings Monday, and nearly 20 million more are under winter weather alerts from the Great Lakes to New England.
 The northernmost areas could receive an additional foot or more of snow.

 - Schools impacted: School districts in Washington, DC, Maryland, Virginia, the Carolinas and further south announced closures, delays or early dismissals in anticipation of dangerous weather.